 Early works in her career include the children’s books Sharing: How Kindness Grows and What a Team!
 (Reader’s Digest Books); the Write It Up Video Course and Workbook for Business Writers (Coronet/MTI/Simon & Schuster); and the textbook series Grammar and Composition (Houghton Mifflin, co-author).
 Her articles appear in Self, Connecticut, and Parabola.

-A talented editor and writing coach, Fran teaches at the University of Connecticut at Stamford and conducts workshops across the country.
+A talented editor and writing coach, Fran has taught writing for many years as a professor at the University of Connecticut at Stamford and has conducted writing workshops across the country.
 She engages people in writing experiments that begin with a shift into greater awareness from which words freely flow.
 Some of these exercises appear in her books Writing My Yoga: Poems for Presence and the all-in-one guide 50 Ways to Help You Write.

 A fan of the poets William Blake and Walt Whitman, in college Fran studied mysticism and world religions.
 When she was in her twenties, friends told her about the Gurdjieff Foundation and introduced her to a spiritual guide who worked with her for many years and also encouraged her to create 30 Ways to Help You Write (Bantam), the first book to combine expanded awareness and “free-flow writing.”